Hire in Israel

 - Basic Laws (which set out constitutional rights, first passed in 1992 by the Knesset -Israeli Parliament)

-- Statutory rights, as set out in statutes and regulations
+- Statutory rights, as laid out by statutes and regulations

-- Rights set by collective agreements and extension orders of collective agreements
+- Rights regulated by collective agreements (and extension orders of collective agreements)

-These legal sources are interpreted by the National Labour Court, which is the main judicial body developing labour and social security law.
-International standards, especially ILO conventions and EU standards, are used by the government and courts as guidelines, even though they are not binding.
+The regulations set by these legal sources are interpreted by the National Labor Court, the main judicial body developing labor and social security law.
+International standards, especially ILO conventions and EU standards, are used by the government and courts as guidelines even though they are not binding.

-- Israeli labour legislation provides minimum mandatory requirements which cannot be waived by employees.
+Israeli labor legislation provides minimum mandatory requirements which cannot be waived by employees.

 There is no specific requirement for a written employment contract and an oral agreement is legally binding.
-However, the Notice to Employee and Job Candidate (Terms of Employment and Screening and Recruitment Process) Law obliges the employer to provide each employee with a notice of his/her main employment terms using a stipulated form in Hebrew .
+However, the Notice to Employee and Job Candidate (Terms of Employment and Screening and Recruitment Process) Law requires the employer to provide each employee with a notice of his or her main employment terms using a stipulated form in Hebrew.
 The form must include the below details:

 - Employer’s and employee’s information (name, address, ID number)